Moneyball in the Contact Centre

-Find out what three traditional contact center metrics might be holding you back and explore a new way to look at contact center metrics.
+Find out what three traditional contact centre metrics might be holding you back and explore a new way to look at contact centre metrics.

 Watch the video below to learn more.